 Dataset1

 A collection of data with a shared format and goal-relevant content.

+Dataset Accuracy

+The extent to which the data and associated metadata (e.g., labels) correctly represent the ground truth.

+Dataset Balance

+Refers to the distribution of relevant content (e.g., features, variables) across the dataset.

+Dataset Completeness

+The extent to which the dataset contains all of the relevant content (e.g., features, variables, values) needed to develop the Machine Learning component for its intended use.

+Dataset Relevance

+The extent to which the dataset is suitable for its intended use.

+Dataset Quality

+The degree to which the data set meets a defined set of characteristics such as accuracy, balance, completeness, relevance.

 Dataset Pre-Processing11

 Part of the AI workflow that transforms raw data so that they are usable as the input to create the AI model.
 Pre-processing can include reformatting, removal of outliers and duplicates, and ensuring the completeness of the dataset.
+[It also includes normalization of the data].

 Out of Distribution Data (OOD)11

 Data containing features relevant for the task of the AI system, either absent or not sufficiently well represented in the training dataset, that can result in an error.
-The OOD data refers to data or inputs that fall outside the scope of what an AI or ML model was trained on or is designed to handle.
-When an AI system encounters OOD data, it can struggle to make accurate predictions or decisions because it lacks the necessary knowledge and experience to handle such inputs effectively.
-OOD data can lead to unexpected or unreliable model behavior.
+The [Out of Distribution Data (OOD Data)] refers to data or inputs that fall outside the scope of what an AI or ML model was trained on or is designed to handle.
+When an AI system encounters OOD Data, it can struggle to make accurate predictions or decisions because it lacks the necessary knowledge and experience to handle such inputs effectively.
+OOD Data can lead to unexpected or unreliable model behavior.

-Personally Identifiable Information (Personal Data)3,5

-Any information that (a) can be used to establish a link between the information and the natural person to whom such information relates, or (b) is or can be directly or indirectly linked to a natural person.
-This includes information that can be used alone or combined with other data to uniquely identify a person.

 Synthetic Data5

 Data like text or images that has been artificially generated, for instance by General-Purpose AI systems (2.2.8).
 Synthetic data might be used for training AI systems, e.g. when high-quality natural data is scarce.